-Lisa McMann, author of the acclaimed YA novel The Unwanteds, shares tips on writers' block, inspiration, and more.
+Lisa McMann is the author of the acclaimed YA novel The Unwanteds.

 A: I watch a movie or read a book.
 Other people's creations really inspire fresh ideas for my own writing.
 Taking a walk alone helps too, or cooking -- concentrating on doing something with my hands or feet lets my brain have a chance to work subconsciously and move past the blockage.